Yahaya-Salisu/real_world_asset/2025-07-Cap-Contest/[M-03]-Permanent-Loss-in-RemoveAsset.md

         if (IERC20($.reservesData[_asset].debtToken).totalSupply() != 0) revert VariableDebtSupplyNotZero();
     }
 ```

-The worse part of the issue is, wether the user has sufficient balance to remove or he doesn't have, it will always revert as long as he has an active debts, and if the function revert/returned the result to second `removeAsset()` in the `ReserveLogic.sol` This second function will permanently delete all withdrawal funds and data and even the active debts that user is holding, both users and protocol will lose their funds.
+The worse part of the issue is, wether the user has sufficient balance to remove or he doesn't have, the third function will always revert as long as the user has active debts, and if the function revert/returned the result to the second `removeAsset()` in the `ReserveLogic.sol` This second function will permanently delete all withdrawal funds and data and even the active debts that user is holding, both users and protocol will lose their funds.